-The average selling price for towables for May 2020 was actually up almost 19% year-over-year that means the price for new RVs is going up.
+The average selling price for towables for May 2020 was up almost 19% year-over-year which means the price for new RVs is going up.

-New units will likely be difficult to find and be aware of what new actually means.
+New units will likely be challenging to find and be aware of what new actually means.

 Right now on dealer lots, you can find 2019, 2020 s, and 2020 ones that are all new.

 But you know some of these have been sitting on a lot for quite a while there are also variants within the same year.

 You know there are previously unsold and new models that are all on Lots right now so you got to be a little careful.

 There are also upgrades mid-model for example for my 2017 Arpad 179 there are actually three different models for 2017 so you need to do your research.